Kennedy Hill construction area to be open to two-way traffic over weekend : My Cowichan Valley Now

 On Jan.
 13 there will be single-lane alternating traffic from 7 a.m. to 5 p.m., opening to two-way traffic at the end of each work day.

-The province says the 1.5-kilometre stretch of road is planned to be finished in spring 2023 and will include the installation of final rock mesh attachments and safety railing, drainage work and the final stage of paving and marking.
+The province says the 1.5-kilometre stretch of road between Port Alberni and Tofino and Ucluelet is planned to be finished in spring 2023 and will include the installation of final rock mesh attachments and safety railing, drainage work and the final stage of paving and marking.

 A new rest area will also be accessible for all vehicle types.